-On the mountaintop, the seniors look down on the river valley as Associate Professor Jennifer Elick describes how the land was carved by glaciers and the flow of the Susquehanna River.
-It's probably the last lecture they'll hear from a Susquehanna professor.
+At the summit, seniors look down on the Susquehanna river valley as Associate Professor Jennifer Elick describes how the land was carved by glaciers and influenced the river’s flow.
+It is likely the last lecture that they will hear from a Susquehanna professor.